johnmackintosh/runcharter/cran-comments.md

 This is a resubmission.
 In this version I have:

-* fully specified the url in readme.md to include the protocol and trailing slash (https://johnmackintosh.github.io/runcharter/)
+* fully specified the url in readme.md to include the protocol and trailing slash (https://johnmackintosh.github.io/runcharter/).
+Tested on r-hub and no notes relating to URLs were created.

 ## Test environments